smeen89/Mobile-tv-remote/README.md

     type: ...etc...
 ```

-Furthermore the card is based and styled to fit my phones dimensions.
-You will likely have to make adjustments in order to fit your needs.
-Most likely you will have to adjust the margin and width of the custom volume slider of the card.
+Furthermore the card is styled to fit my phones dimensions.
+Another user will likely have to make adjustments in order to fit their needs.
+It's probable that adjustments have to be made to the margin and width of the custom volume slider of the card.<br><br>
-The rest is up to you.
-I've used scripts for my buttons to do specific things suited for my set up but you could simply call a service or use toggle of an entity if you'd like that.
+I've used scripts for my buttons to do specific things suited for my set up but other users could simply call a service or use it to toggle an entity.
 Have fun.

 <a href="https://www.buymeacoffee.com/smeen89" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Beer" style="height: 41px !important;width: 174px !important;" ></a>